Ingefast/small_RNA_analyser/README.md

 ![This is an image](/images/srna_title.png)
-### *Juan Santos*, September 2022

 # INTRODUCTION

 This is a general pipeline for analysis of small RNA (sRNA) sequencing data from Illumina.
 It has mainly been developed with focus on the *Arabidopsis* TAIR10 genome and some related species, but it should be fully functional with other organisms.
 The scripts do not require to pass command-line arguments; settings like input data and reference genomic files have to be specified by editing the script in a text editor.
 Therefore, some very basic knowledge of linux and R is required.
 The scripts are generously commented in hashes (#) with complementary suggestions and hints (worth to read as a complement to this instruction).
+It produces basic background output for customised downstream analysis.

 # SUPPORTED PLATFORMS